sparkdotfi/spark-rewards/README.md

 [foundry]: https://getfoundry.sh/
 [foundry-badge]: https://img.shields.io/badge/Built%20with-Foundry-FFDB1C.svg

-The `Rewards` smart contract is designed to facilitate the distribution of ERC20 tokens based on a Merkle tree.
+The `SparkRewards` smart contract is designed to facilitate the distribution of ERC20 tokens based on a Merkle tree.
 The contract allows administrators to manage epochs, update Merkle roots, and enable or disable epochs for claims.
 Users can claim tokens for a specific epoch by providing a valid Merkle proof.

 ## Usage